-- 2.1.1 The consultation process in the development of this policy has involved staff (teaching and non-teaching), pupils, governors and relevant community based agencies. - 2.1.2 Pupils contribute to the development of the Drug Education Policy and Programme through their School Council Representatives (where an EMET school has one) and evaluation in PSHE lessons.
+- 2.1.1 The consultation process in the development of this policy has involved staff (teaching and non-teaching), pupils, governors, and relevant community-based agencies. - 2.1.2 Pupils contribute to the development of the Drug Education Policy and Programme through their School Council Representatives (where an EMET school has one) and evaluation in PSHE lessons.
 We encourage parents' involvement in developing their child's drug education.
 Partner schools are encouraged to offer a drug and alcohol education information evening where they feel this is relevant for their pupils age.
 We encourage parents/carers to approach their school to discuss issues or share concerns at any time.
 This can be done by appointment with a member of the pastoral support team or pastoral leader.
+Where there is a concern over a pupil's safety or wellbeing this may be reported to the school's designated safeguarding lead.